vkhazin/elasticsearch-2d-courseware/content/chapter-06/FilebeatEx.md

   ```
   - type: log

-    # Change to true to enable this prospector configuration.
+    # Change to true to enable this input configuration.
     enabled: true

     # Paths that should be crawled and fetched.
 Glob based paths.